ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week2/index.md

 - `Server.java` – we (the staff) wrote this and you can treat it as a “black box”, without understanding its details for today.
-Of course, you're welcome to read it and ask questions about it, but we might defer your questions to Edstem, office hours, or later to focus on the work specific to this lab.
+Of course, you're welcome to read it and ask questions about it, but we might defer your questions to Discord/Piazza, office hours, or later to focus on the work specific to this lab.
 - `NumberServer.java` – this is a program with a `main` method that creates a `URLHandler` that manages a single number, and uses `Server.java` to start a web